Here is Why!

 Not necessarily.
 As stem cells age, they become less powerful.
 If your child needs stem cells as an adult, the teeth that currently live in their mouth will no longer be very useful.

 What do you think?
 Will you be sending your child’s baby teeth in for storage?
-Call us today to ask how!
+Contact us today to ask how!